paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Sparse matrices and their exponentials

 \subsection{Series-based exponentiation compared to a Lanczos algorithm}

-As stated in the previous section, the main allure of the computation of $e^A v$ via repeated application of $\frac{A}{n}$ to $v$ is that it is $\order{1}$ in space, i.e., independent of the order of the expansion.
-Calculating the series expansion up to order $m$ is $\order{m}$ in time, however, due to the existence of highly efficient parallelized algorithms for this comparatively simple SpMV application, the linear scaling in time has a very small prefactor, and instead memory is \emph{the} limiting factor for the entire method.
-Therefore, the constant memory requirement vastly outweighs the potential downsides of linear scaling in time.
+As stated in App.~\ref{app:propagator}, the main allure of the computation of $e^A v$ via repeated applications of $\frac{A}{n}$ to $v$ is that it is $\order{1}$ in memory, independent of the order of the expansion.
+Calculating the series expansion up to order $N_\text{series}$ is $\order{N_\text{series}}$ in time, but due to the existence of highly efficient parallelized algorithms for this comparatively simple SpMV application, the linear scaling in time has a small prefactor, and instead memory is \emph{the} limiting factor for the entire method.
+Therefore, the constant memory requirement outweighs the downsides of slightly higher cost in time.